 (6) DC voltage

 The data must be time synchronized, using a GPS clock or similar device, to a one millisecond level of resolution.
-All data except phase angle measuring unit data must be sampled at least every 10 milliseconds.
+All data except phase angle measuring unit data must be sampled at least every ten (10) milliseconds.
 Data recording must be triggered upon detecting a frequency ride-through event, a transient low voltage disturbance that initiated reactive current injection, momentary cessation or reactive current injection for a transient high voltage disturbance, or an inverter trip.
-Each recording will include as a minimum 150 milliseconds of data prior to the triggering event, and 1000 milliseconds of data after the event trigger.
-The Asynchronous Generating Facility must store this data for a minimum of 30 days.
-The Asynchronous Generating Facility will provide all data within 10 calendar days of a request from the CAISO or the Participating TO.
+Each recording will include as a minimum one hundred fifty (150) milliseconds of data prior to the triggering event, and 1000 milliseconds of data after the event trigger.
+The Asynchronous Generating Facility must store this data for a minimum of thirty (30) days.
+The Asynchronous Generating Facility will provide all data within ten (10) calendar days of a request from the CAISO or the Participating TO.

 The Asynchronous Generating Facility must install and maintain a phase angle measuring unit or functional equivalent at the entrance to the facility or at the Generating Facility’s main substation transformer.
-The phase angle measuring unit must have a resolution of at least 30 samples per second.
-The Asynchronous Generating Facility will store this data for a minimum of 30 days.
-The Asynchronous Generating Facility will provide all phase angle measuring unit data within 10 calendar days of a request from the CAISO or the Participating TO.
+The phase angle measuring unit must have a resolution of at least 16 samples per cycle.
+The Asynchronous Generating Facility will store this data for a minimum of thirty (30) days.
+The Asynchronous Generating Facility will provide all phase angle measuring unit data within ten (10) calendar days of a request from the CAISO or the Participating TO.

 Appendix MM